Disney Jr. (international)

 Disney Jr. is a children's television channel brand owned and operated by The Walt Disney Company, aimed at audiences aged 2 to 7 years old.
-It debuted in the United States on February 14, 2011 and has since expanded worldwide and also as a replacement for Playhouse Disney.
+It debuted in the United States on February 14, 2011 as a replacement for Playhouse Disney and has since expanded worldwide.

 Background

 On September 28, 1999, the Playhouse Disney brand was extended internationally with the launch of a self-branded block on Disney Channel in the United Kingdom and Ireland.
 On September 29, 2000, Disney Television International expanded the block with the launch of a channel in the country alongside the launch of Toon Disney and Disney Channel +1 on the Sky Digital platform.
 On April 4, 2009, Egmont Group launched a companion Playhouse Disney magazine in the United Kingdom & Republic of Ireland that focused on the channel's four most popular shows: Mickey Mouse Clubhouse, My Friends Tigger & Pooh, Handy Manny and Little Einsteins.
 Each issue included "to do" pages and suggested activities for parents and children based on an educational theme.
 The Playhouse Disney block on Disney Channel UK & Republic of Ireland was eventually disposed of in July 2004 after reducing hours of programming.
 The Playhouse Disney channel available there, however, continued to air until it was replaced by Disney Junior on May 7, 2011.

 On November 30, 2007, Astral Media launched a Canadian version of Playhouse Disney Channel under a brand licensing agreement with Disney-ABC Television Group (now Disney General Entertainment Content); the channel operated as a multiplex channel of Family Channel, which had long maintained a programming distribution agreement with Disney Channel for the domestic rights to the U.S. channel's series until January 2016.
 A Canadian-French version of Playhouse Disney was launched on July 5, 2010, also by Astral Media.
 The English & Canadian-French channels were both replaced by Disney Junior on May 6, 2011.

 The first Disney Junior to launch outside the U.S. was in Latin America on April 1, 2011, replacing the Playhouse Disney Channel, it later rebranded in most countries replacing their Playhouse Disney brands mostly in 2011, such as Canada on May 6, the United Kingdom and Ireland on May 7, Italy on May 14, France on May 28, Australia and New Zealand on May 29, the pan-CEMA feed (Central and Eastern Europe, the Middle East, and Africa) on June 1, and Spain on June 11.